YuktaB70/FileFinder/README.md

 ### Download

-Current Downloadable versions can be downloaded in the release file.
+Current Downloadable versions can be downloaded in the dist file.